 - or both.

-Sharing your information to help us decide how to handle your complaint
+This will help us decide how to handle your complaint.

 Sharing your information if we do not investigate your complaint

 - Sometimes we can help to put things right without an investigation.
 There might be other reasons why we cannot help you further with your complaint.
-If so, we will send you or your MP (if you have complained through them) a letter explaining our reasons for not investigating your complaint.
+If so, we will send you or your MP (if you have complained about a government body) a letter explaining our reasons for not investigating your complaint.

 - In the case of complaints about government departments or other public organisations, we do not send a copy of that letter to the organisation complained about, but we may let them know what we have decided.